 - 8-10 almonds

 - 1 tablespoon chopped coriander leaves for garnish

-- rock salt as required (or sendha namak)
+- rock salt (edible and food grade) as required (or sendha namak)

 - lemon juice as required

 - Rinse the sama or barnyard millet a couple of times in water like the way we rinse rice.

 - Soak in enough water for 20-30 minutes.

 - Dry roast the peanuts on a pan or in the oven till they become crunchy.

 - Coarsely powder them in a mortar-pestle or in a dry grinder.